sparkfun/phant/README.md

 # phant [![Build Status](https://secure.travis-ci.org/sparkfun/phant.svg?branch=master)](http://travis-ci.org/sparkfun/phant)

+### Phant is No Longer in Operation

+Unfortunately Phant, our data-streaming service, is no longer in service.
+The system has reached capacity and, like a less-adventurous Cassini, has plunged conclusively into a fiery and permanent retirement.
+There are several other maker-friendly, data-streaming services and/or IoT platforms available as alternatives.
+The three we recommend are Blynk, ThingSpeak, and Cayenne.
+You can read our [blog post on the topic](https://www.sparkfun.com/news/2413) for an overview and helpful links for each platform.
+The code in this tutorial will need to be adjusted to work with the other data streams.

+---

 phant is a modular logging tool developed by [SparkFun Electronics](https://sparkfun.com) for collecting data from the [Internet of Things](http://en.wikipedia.org/wiki/Internet_of_Things).  phant is the open source software that powers [data.sparkfun.com](http://data.sparkfun.com).